darrie7/AnimeL/README.md

-# My Application
+# AnimeL

 ## Overview
 Anime tracker using Anilist API built with Cordova.
-Pure Javascript/CSS/HTML, so can just run in any browser.
 Code is not pretty

 ## Stand Out Features
 - Sort based on when next episode is released, so the upcoming releasing anime episodes are up top